Check this page often to see everything you need to know about what's happening at CNRC!

 Do you want to help protect what the Lord has created for us?
 You can help prevent over 40,000 bags and other film plastics from going in the landfill and our waterways by supporting the CNRC plastic grocery bag/plastic film collection initiative.
 Plastic bags and plastic film of all kinds are not permitted in curb side recycling, but we have a solution!
 Working together, our church and Trex Decking will form a unique partnership for a valuable up-cycling opportunity to turn what would be garbage into durable decking material.

 Please save your clean, dry, single-use plastic bags and plastic film and encourage your family and friends to join the effort.
-CLICK HERE for the list of items that can be recycled through this program.
-Help us collect 500 lbs. and Trex will award us a park bench for our church campus, just for doing the right thing!
+CLICK HERE for a comprehensive list of items that can be recycled through this program.
+We've already collected over 500 lbs and will receive a park bench for our efforts; help us collect 500 more lbs. and Trex will award us a second park bench for our church campus, just for doing the right thing!

 Reuse, Reduce, Recycle!

 Link to our ongoing Zoom meetings and items on our "BE CONNECTED" page.

 - Prayer Time, Monday, Wednesday, Friday, 9:15 a.m.
 Via Zoom.

 - Livestreamed worship service, Sundays at 9:15 a.m.